avocado-framework/avocado/docs/source/guides/writer/chapters/parameters.rst

    used with different, or none, varianter plugins, it's safer if the test does an explicit check or type conversion.

-Because the :class:`avocado.core.varianter.AvocadoParams` mandates the concept of a parameter path (a legacy of the tree based Multiplexer) and these test parameters are flat, those test parameters are placed in the ``/`` path.
+Because the :class:`avocado.core.parameters.AvocadoParams` mandates the concept of a parameter path (a legacy of the tree based Multiplexer) and these test parameters are flat, those test parameters are placed in the ``/`` path.
 This is to ensure maximum compatibility with tests